Ophiase/Oracle-Consensus/documentation/README.md

 In this project, we consider $N$ oracles' predictions of the same phenomenon: $(C^N, \mathcal{B}(C)^{\otimes N}, \mu^{\otimes N})$

-We want to approximate the value of $c$ and estimate the credibility of this estimation.
+We want to approximate the value of $e$ and estimate the credibility of this estimation. \
+For basic law distributions, the visual intution is to characterize the $e$ value as the mode / center of the spike.

 ### Example